 By Jessica Harper

 Each employee possesses a unique set of attitudes, ideals, and beliefs that may differ from that of their co-workers.
 Sometimes, these personal differences can lead to conflicts in the office.
-Here are 10 tips for resolving workplace disputes: 1.
-Tackle the issue after both parties have calmed down.
+Here are 10 tips for resolving workplace disputes:

 If you're working on a group project and find that one of your team members isn't pulling his or her weight, it's best to discuss the issue before it escalates, says David W. Ballard, a psychologist and head of the American Psychological Association's Psychologically Healthy Workplace Program.
 "Address the issue early, before it turns into a bigger problem, but be sure to wait until things have cooled down," he says.
 "It's difficult to have a productive discussion if you and your co-worker are angry or upset.
 Wait until you are both clear-headed."